Holistic nursing

-Holistic nursing is a way of treating and taking care the patient as a whole body which involves physical, social environment, psychological, cultural and religious beliefs.
-There are many theories that support the importance of nurses approaching the patient holistically and how education on this are there to support the goal of holistic nursing.
+Holistic nursing is a way of treating and taking care of the patient as a whole body, which involves physical, social, environmental, psychological, cultural and religious factors.
+There are many theories that support the importance of nurses approaching the patient holistically and education on this is there to support the goal of holistic nursing.
 The important skill to be used in holistic nursing would be communicating skills with patients and other practitioners.
-This emphasizes that patients being treated would be treated not only their body but also mind and spirit..
-Holistic nursing is a nursing speciality concerning the integration of one's mind, body, and spirit with his or her environment.
+This emphasizes that patients being treated would be treated not only in their body but also their mind and spirit..
+Holistic nursing is a nursing speciality concerning the integration of one's mind, body, and spirit with their environment.
 This speciality has a theoretical basis in a few grand nursing theories, most notably the science of unitary human beings, as published by Martha E. Rogers in An Introduction to the Theoretical Basis of Nursing, and the mid-range theory Empowered Holistic Nursing Education, as published by Dr. Katie Love.
 Holistic nursing has gained recognition by the American Nurses Association (ANA) as a nursing specialty with a defined scope of practice and standards.
 Holistic nursing focuses on the mind, body, and spirit working together as a whole and how spiritual awareness in nursing can help heal illness.
 Holistic medicine focuses on maintaining optimum well-being and preventing rather than just treating disease.

 Core values

-The Holistic philosophy: theory and ethics
+The holistic philosophy: theory and ethics

 Holistic nursing is based on the fundamental theories of nursing, such as the works of Florence Nightingale and Jean Watson as well as alternative theories of world connectedness, wholeness, and healing.
-Holistic nurses respect the patient as the decision-maker throughout the continuum of care.
+Hohistic nurses respect the patient as the decision-maker throughout the continuum of care.
 The holistic nurse and patient relationship is based on a partnership in which the holistic nurse engages the patient in treatment options and healthcare choices.
 The holistic nurse seeks to establish a professional and ethical relationship with the patient in order to preserve the patient's sense of dignity, wholesomeness, and inner worth.

-Theories of Holistic Nursing
+Theories of holistic nursing

 The goal for holistic nursing is in the definition of holistic where it is to treat the patient in whole not just physically.
 Various nursing theories have helped on viewing the importance holistic nursing.
 These theories may differ on the views of holistic nursing care but have common goal which is to treat the patient in whole body and mind.
 One of the theories is The Intersystem Model, explaining that individuals are holistic being therefore their illness are interacted and adapted them as a whole not just physically.
 Also as health can be a different value to individuals which ranges constantly from well-being to disease.
 For example, despite their chronic condition the patient is satisfied with the changed healthy life for their living.
 In holistic nursing knowing the theory does not mean that this will be implanted in doing in real life practice many nurses are not able to apply the theory in real life.